-Most RL features are written by experienced and talented freelance journalists and writers.
+Most RL features are written by experienced and talented freelance journalists and writers, with professional photography and/or illustrations.
 RL covers Russian culture, travel, history, cities, towns, politics, art, geography, issues, business and society.
 RL often focuses on current issues and events facing Russia and Russians.
 But it is not a newsmagazine.
 The majority of RL content is feature articles, many of which are tied into a round (5/10/25-year multiple) anniversary or other seasonal "hook."

 RL's writing style is terse and readable.
 The model is third-person American magazine journalism style (and spelling) on the lines of the AP stylebook.
 We seek to provide coverage of Russia that is free of illusions (but not blemishes) and full of hope (but not ideology or agendas).
 Our job is to present a realistic, truthful and independent view that balances these realities, providing enjoyable, insightful reading.
 It is also helpful to remember that RL is a very visual magazine; few stories do not include photographs of professional caliber.